We love to dance, we love to teach and we are all about merriment & dance instruction.

 At Society Hill Dance Academy, established in 2002, we help our students achieve their goals at their own pace and teach all of our dance classes in a style that is clear, supportive and fun.
 Our beautiful studio also boasts 5,500 sq feet of stunning event space as well as beautiful hardwood floors and large bay windows overlooking quaint cobblestoned streets and the famed Headhouse Shambles.

 Shana opened SHDA in June 2002.
 Originally from Apple Valley, Minnesota, where she started teaching there more than 20 years ago, Shana trained with coaches from all over the country, was a competitive dancer and eventually opened her own school in Philadelphia.
-She also runs a nonprofit organization called The Philadelphia Dance Foundation that brings ballroom and Latin dance to underserviced children in inner-city schools.
+She also runs a nonprofit organization called The Take The Lead Dance Project that brings ballroom and Latin dance to underserviced children in inner-city schools.
 “Dancing is a beautiful sport that brings people young and old together in a way that does not compare to anything else,” Shana says.
 “Do not wait until ‘someday’ to dance!”

 Katie lives in Philadelphia and has been an instructor at SHDA since 2007.
 She has studied all forms of dance as well as opera, glassblowing and printmaking at the University of the Arts, and majored in ballet.
 She performed for seven years with the Ballet Theatre of Lancaster (her hometown), was featured in many performances at the University of the Arts and has performed at weddings and special events with SHDA.
 Katie’s favorite dance memory was when she performed the role of Clara in the Nutcracker.
 Her other vocations include Pilates instructor and owner of a stained glass business, and she also enjoys fishing.
 According to Katie, “Dancing is like breathing.
 You do it every moment of every day but you are rarely aware of it.”